j-fischer/js-mock/README.md

 ## Frameworks and Best Practices

 While JsMock is test framework independent, there are best practices when using it with a framework.
 In general, it is important to understand how the test framework loads and executes its tests.
-Especially when `JsMock.monitorMocks()` is used, it is crucial to ensure that it governs the context of the current test file, otherwise your tests may pass with unfulfilled expecations.
+Especially when `JsMock.watch()` is used, it is crucial to ensure that it governs the context of the current test file, otherwise your tests may pass with unfulfilled expecations.
 Below are some examples on how to use JsMock with [Jasmine](http://jasmine.github.io/2.0/introduction.html) and [QUnit](https://qunitjs.com/).

 ### Jasmine